Ukrainian calligraphy art

 ChebanykGroteskCond2004 font by Vasyl Chebanyk, Ukrainian language graphics project, Ruthenia.

 The art of Ukrainian calligraphy dates back to the times of the Trypillia culture, the Scythians and Sarmatians, the Cossack period and the George Narbut alphabet, but was eventually replaced by the unified alphabet of the Soviet era.

-Since 2000, Vasyl Chebanyk has been researching handwritten letters in historical sources and works of Ukrainian artists and restored Ukrainian traditions of the art of calligraphy, creating the Ukrainian alphabet "Ruthenia".
+Since 2000, Vasyl Chebanyk has been researching handwritten letters in historical sources and works of Ukrainian artists and restoring Ukrainian traditions of the art of calligraphy, creating the Ukrainian alphabet "Ruthenia".

 Modern calligraphy art "Ruthenia"

 "Ruthenia" is the general name of fonts and font sets for the Ukrainian alphabet, created in 2000–2021 by Professor Vasyl Chebanyk based on the primary Ukrainian traditions of the Kievan Rus' era and Cossack cursive, which became the project "Graphics of the Ukrainian Language".

 The author's goal was to create a state font, which would be based on authentic Ukrainian symbols and perform the role of a national state attribute and a means of self-identification of the nation.

 Vasyl Chebanyk received the Shevchenko Prize in 2019 for the project "Graphics of the Ukrainian Language", which includes a total of 60 fonts.

 A font is a visual representation of a language with symbols that plastically coincide with the peculiarities of the language melody and, as an organic whole with the language, are nourished by one root from the depths of history.